 For the creation of the fault source model, the AFEAD database has been first converted into an intermediate format compatible with the GEM Global Active Fault Database.
-Such format is principally required for the creation of the OpenQuake source model using the Model Building Toolkit of GEM.
-However, being in plain text geojson format, it has the additional advantage of being of simple maintenance and extension using common versioning control tools (e.g. git) and GIS software (e.g., QGIS).
+Such format is principally required for the creation of the OpenQuake source model using the Model Building Toolkit of GEM but -being plain text geojson format- it has the additional advantage of being of simple maintenance and extension using common versioning control tools (e.g. git) and GIS software (e.g., QGIS).
 The translation of the original AFEAD database into GEM format required a level of interpretation, as not all parameters have direct mapping.
 Moreover, only a subset of the GEM parameters is used (see https://github.com/GEMScienceTools/gem-global-active-faults for a description of the GEM GAF format).

 Parameter conversion rules are described in Table 15.
-Note that all parameters not explicitly expressed in the conversion table have been discarded from the compilation.
-In addition, faults with missing required parametrization (e.g., unknown value for SIDE parameter) were not included and, thus, are not presently converted into the source model.
+Note that all parameters not explicitly expressed in the conversion table have simple been discarded form the compilation.
+As well, faults with missing required parametrization (e.g., unknown value for SIDE parameter) were not included and thus not presently converted to source model.

 Table 15.
-Parameter conversion rules used to migrate the AFEAD database into the GEM GAF format.
+Parameter conversion rules for the AFEAD database to GEM GAF format.